riley-brandt/devsite-2025-ssh/README.md

 - Working hamburger menu
 - Home, About, Contact (Portfolio page can be added later)
 - Blog: FOSS photography workflow post

-## To Do List

-- Code the Hamburger Menu button
-- Fix the footer logo's resolution

 ## Pages to Code